kickstarter/android-oss/builds.md

 in passpack under `Android - Keystore`.
 The keystore can be copied from S3 into `app/kickstarter.keystore`, and the credentials saved into `app/signing.gradle`.
 The keystore and credentials are in `.gitignore` so local changes won't be committed.

+# Releasing

+There's a command-line tool in this repository named Origami.
+Run `bin/origami --help` to get started, more documentation on this to come.